joohokim0514/Machine_Learning_Small_Projects/README.md

 ### Machine Learning Small Projects

 - This repository contains my implementation of Machine Learning Algorithms.
+- More will be added in the future.

 1. Linear Regression
 2. Logistic Regresson